orfloresti/website/src/pages/about.md

 title: About Me
 ---

-I am a software engineer focused on technological innovation, driven by a desire to understand how systems work and to develop solutions that combine efficiency, functionality, and value for users.
+I am a engineer focused on technological innovation, driven by a desire to understand how systems work and to develop solutions that combine efficiency, functionality, and value for users.

 I began my journey with a bachelor’s degree in electronics, which gave me a strong foundation in problem-solving and systems thinking.
 Over time, I discovered my passion for software development — a perfect blend of creativity, logic, and the opportunity to build solutions that truly help people.